nusco/narjillos/backlog.md

 #Narjillos Backlog

-## Technical Issues
+## Project Issues
-> goal: make Narjillos easy to run on the latest Java/Gradle
+> goal: make Narjillos easy to run on modern platforms

+* Run on Java 17
 I came back to the project after a few years, and found that the code has many issues (mostly system-related more than strictly code-related) compiling and running on recent versions of the Java stack.

+* Update Gradle build
+The Gradle build has plenty of issues.
+Either find a way to fix them, or just do away with Gradle for good.
+It's been a terrible experience since the start.
+Right now, I'm running on IntelliJ just to avoid the myriad of problems that Gradle is giving me.

+* Update to Java 17-style code
+Fix all warnings, and also switch to modern Java constructs where appropriate.

+* Make project modular
+Java has a modules system now.
+Use it.

+* Fix distribution
+Use jpackage, probably remove Docker build, and possibly remove batch files.
+At the very least, have a Mac build.
+Also consider making Windows and Linux builds.

+* Fix Travis Build
+It's apparently broken.

+* Add explicit mention of Ventrella's paper
+I should give him credit for the idea behind this system–in particular, for his paper about making the creatures move.

-* Fix JavaFX launchers
++ Fix JavaFX launchers
 Right now it works through a hack, but since JavaFX was removed from the Java distro, the system should be modularized.
 See: https://edencoding.com/runtime-components-error/ for the cause of the problem, the description of the hack, and a long-term fix.

-* Fix illegal reflective access
-The reflective access used by TransparentRanGen has been deprecated and will be removed.
-This code should be fixed to run on future Javas.
+(Note: this might be obsolete once I update the Gradle build, or remove Gradle altogether)

++ Rename "master" branch
+"main" is the common name these days, and also a better name.

-* Fix project generation
++ Fix project generation
 Project generation for Eclipse and Idea don't seem to work anymore.
 Investigate.
+(But this might be obsolete if I remove Gradle.)

-* Fix Gradle warnings/issues
++ Fix Gradle warnings/issues
 Some Gradle tasks complain with warnings, or fail altogether(?).
 Check that all tasks work on recent Gradles and Javas.

-* Fix Travis Build
-It's apparently broken.
+(Again, this might be obsolete if I remove Gradle.)

+## Technical Issues
+> goal: fix long-standing bugs

 * Find the bug that allows creatures to stay around after death Try removing all energy sources except for food: food_density_per_block, initial_element_level and catalyst_level at 0.
 That configuration triggers the bug.

-* Fix random number generator
-  I had to hack together a few algorithms to make it compile under modern versions of Java.
-I'm not sure they work as expected.
-I should probably use a sound, serializable random generator.

 ##Collision Detection
 > goal: complex interactions